newrelic/newrelic-telemetry-sdk-java/README.md

 `com.newrelic.telemetry:telemetry-components`

 #### `metrics_examples`
-Example code for using the metrics API.
+Example code for using the metrics and telemetry APIs.

 #### `integration_test`
 Integration test module.
 Uses docker-compose based tests to test the SDK end-to-end.